apache/dolphinscheduler/docs/docs/en/contribute/api-standard.md

 ### ⑥ Others

-In addition to creating, deleting, modifying and quering, we also locate the corresponding resource through url, and then append operations to it after the path, such as:
+In addition to creating, deleting, modifying and querying, we also locate the corresponding resource through url, and then append operations to it after the path, such as:

 ```
 /dolphinscheduler/alert-groups/verify-name